Running.

 $ ./sfdmu-run.cmd -- --sourceusername source@mail.com --targetusername target@mail.com

-# If you want to debug the source with VSCode, perform the following command from the VSCode's Terminal.
+# To debug with VSCode, use the following command in VSCode's terminal

 $ ./sfdmu-run-debug.cmd -- --sourceusername source@mail.com --targetusername target@mail.com